dengc/java/Multimeida/README.md

     - YCrCb are more uncorrelated and have smaller entropy than the RGB

 ## Information Theory & Compression
 -------------------------------------
+efficiency - source coding
+reliable - channel coding

 ### 计算1：
 If your vocabulary has N symbols, each symbol represented with log 2 N bits.
 <===> each symbol has x bits -> having 2's power of x symbols